-The report has benefited from a range of consultation processes on its emerging findings with Coalition members, members of the Coalition Secretariat, and other experts.
-The authors and Coalition would especially like to thank Matias Partanen and Sara Tolonen (Ministry of Finance, Finland); Mart Kivine, Fiona Stewart, Abdulaziz Almuzaini, Ivana Ticha, Olha Krushelnytska, Samantha Power and Benjamin Holzman (Coalition Secretariat); Sam Moon, Tim Williamson, and Stephane Hallegatte (World Bank); James Roaf, Ian Parry, and Simon Black (IMF); Carter Brandon and Claudio Forner (WRI); Hans Peter Lankes and André Velasco (Grantham Research Institute, LSE); and Emma Walsh (Smith School of Enterprise and the Environment, University of Oxford), all of whom provided advice at the early stages of concept development.
+The guide has benefited from a range of consultation processes on its emerging findings with Coalition members, members of the Coalition Secretariat, and other experts.
+The authors and Coalition would especially like to thank Matias Partanen and Sara Tolonen (Ministry of Finance, Finland); Mart Kivine, Fiona Stewart, Abdulaziz Almuzaini, Ivana Ticha, Olha Krushelnytska, Samantha Power and Benjamin Holzman (Coalition Secretariat); Sam Moon, Tim Williamson, and Stephane Hallegatte (World Bank); James Roaf, Ian Parry, and Simon Black (IMF); Carter Brandon and Claudio Forner (WRI); Hans Peter Lankes and Andrés Velasco (LSE); Emma Walsh (Smith School of Enterprise and the Environment, University of Oxford), and Ralien Bekkers and Michalli Harmsen (Ministry of Finance, Netherlands), all of whom provided advice during the preparation of the guide.